-This option was formerly known as --ftp-ssl-reqd (added in 7.15.5).
-That option name can still be used but will be removed in a future version.
+This option was formerly known as --ftp-ssl-reqd.

 --ssl-allow-beast

 (SSL) This option tells curl to not work around a security flaw in the SSL3 and TLS1.0 protocols known as BEAST.
 If this option isn't used, the SSL layer may use workarounds known to cause interoperability problems with some older SSL implementations.
 WARNING: this option loosens the SSL security, and by using this flag you ask for exactly that.
 (Added in 7.25.0)